wp-plugins/gallerylink/readme.txt

 How to use
 Please set the default value in the setting page.

-In the case of read data from the directory.

 * Please upload the data to the data directory (topurl) by the FTP software.
 At the same time upload thumbnail.

-In the case of read data from the Media Library.

-* Please upload the data to the Media Library.
-Support the classification of the category.
-Use the caption of the media library, and are classified.

 Please add new Page.
 Please write a short code in the text field of the Page.
 Please go in Text mode this task.